The Mastering Guide to Audio Formats and Delivery Mediums (UPDATED: 2017)

 Each individual store and streaming service has it’s own file specs for files that the end user purchases or streams from any given service, but they are all usually generated from the same 16-bit/44.1k WAV file that you submit to your aggregator.
 With most aggregators, you can choose to distribute your music via iTunes Store/Apple Music, Amazon, Google Play, Spotify, TIDAL, and the list keeps growing.
 There’s no reasonable way to optimize your audio uniquely for them all, but you can take care to be sure your mastered WAVs are optimized for the main stores which should translate well to nearly all.

 Some popular aggregators in the US are The Orchard, CD Baby, and Tunecore.
 You upload your audio files and project details to the aggregator just one time, and they take care of the details regarding getting your music into the distribution channels you choose.

 A DDP image is basically a digital image of a compact disc that contains all the audio, track IDs, CD-Text, and ISRC codes.

-DDP is also useful for auditioning a final master to be sure you’re hearing the exact sound quality, and song & track sequencing as intended by the mastering engineer.
-It rules out any errors that can occur when working with individual WAV files, and manually assembling them in iTunes or other audio software.
+DDP is also useful for auditioning a final master to be sure you’re hearing the exact sound quality, and song/track sequencing as intended by the mastering engineer, because it rules out any errors that can often occur when working with individual WAV or mp3 files, and manually assembling them in iTunes or other consumer audio software.
 Most audio playback and CD burning software programs have settings for adding extra space between tracks, and some programs have settings that can alter the sound quality and overall levels which can be easy for users to overlook, resulting in an inaccurate listening experience.

 It is not recommended to submit individual WAV files for CD production.
 This can lead to problems with song sequencing, incorrect CD-Text, lack of CD-Text, and in some cases the audio itself can be altered if files are handled improperly.